President Trump’s Speech To U.S. Congress Was Fact Checked By CNN

 Apparently, most of the 1,200-mile pipeline has already been built, meaning Trump’s statement was true but definitely misleading, according to the team of CNN reporters.

-The construction jobs created out of this will all be temporary and the number of permanent jobs created directly by the pipeline is significantly lower.
+The construction jobs created out of this will all be temporary, and the number of permanent jobs created directly by the pipeline is significantly lower.

 President Trump also addressed the rally that was set off on Wall Street to the United States Congress.